lcsirmaz/entropy-rules/visual/DESCRIPTION.md

 >  &alpha; &le; 2 &beta; + 2 &delta;

-Similarly to this one, all 4-variable entropy inequality imposes some bound on **S**.
-Collecting such inequalities, their intersection gives an outer approximation of **S**.
+Similarly to this one, every other 4-variable entropy inequality imposes a bound on **S**.
+The intersection of these bounds gives the outer approximation of **S**.